niebert/Blender-Models/README.md

 By this approach the 3D Blender community can build on joint repository of Blender models.

 ## Test of the forked 3D Models
-The models could not be loaded with Blender 2.76
+The models could not be loaded with Blender 2.76 - Blender reported error in file format